Introduction

 Why Routers Ignore Paths

-command.
+Assume that all paths that a router receives for a particular prefix are arranged in a list.
+The list is similar to the output of the show ip bgp longer-prefixescommand.
 In this case, some paths are not considered as candidates for the best path.
-Such paths typically do not have the valid flag in the output of the show ip bgp longer-prefixes
+Such paths typically do not have the valid flag in the output of the show ip bgp longer-prefixes command.
+Routers ignore paths in these circumstances:

 -

-Paths that are marked as not synchronized in the show ip bgp longer-prefixes
+Paths that are marked as not synchronized in the show ip bgp longer-prefixes output.

 If BGP synchronization is enabled, there must be a match for the prefix in the IP routing table in order for an internal BGP (iBGP) path to be considered a valid path.
 BGP synchronization is enabled by default in Cisco IOS® Software.
 If the route that matches is learned from an Open Shortest Path First (OSPF) neighbor, its OSPF router ID must match the BGP router ID of the iBGP neighbor.
-Most users prefer to disable synchronization with use of the no synchronization
+Most users prefer to disable synchronization with use of the no synchronization BGP subcommand.

 Note: Synchronization is disabled by default in Cisco IOS® Software Release 12.2(8)T and later.